UoA-CARES/cares_reinforcement_learning/docs/developer_guide/abstractions.md

 ![Abstraction Overview](../images/abstraction-loop.png)

 !!! tip "Evolving Abstraction"
+    Contributors should treat these abstractions as stable contracts that allow the package to scale without repeatedly rewriting training infrastructure.

     If you look at the commit history this abstraction has evolved over time.
 We are open to adjusting things when required, but it must be from deep thought and not quick short-cuts.

+    If a new feature (e.g. Algorithm) requires `if algorithm == ...` checks inside the runner or other components, the abstraction probably needs another evolution.

 ## Why These Abstractions Exist